 I mean this, as pickpocketing is pretty common in Paris.
 It is a large international city with a lot of tourists, so naturally, many fall prey to pickpockets.

 However, you can certainly prevent the same from happening to you by keeping an eye on your stuff at all times and having a hand on your belongings in busy places.
-I also carry my cross-body anti-theft purse with RFID blocking credit card sleeves, slash-resistant bag, and zippers with hooks.
+I also either carry a cross-body anti-theft purse or this belt bag.

 2. What to Pack for Paris